Mastering presentations on a video call

 There are a few ways you can incorporate appropriate emotions into your virtual presentations:

-• Bring Your Personality – Your4 strategies for a powerful public speech personality sets you apart from everyone else.
+- Bring Your Personality – Your personality sets you apart from everyone else.
 Use this to your advantage!
 Your personality can help bring certain emotions into your presentation.
 Don’t think that showing personality will diminish your professionalism.
 If done right, it can actually draw people into you and what you’re saying.

 Emotions are key to a powerful speech.
 Make sure you are using them throughout your video presentation.